misingnoglic/misingnoglic.github.io/_posts/2018-10-13-python-for-java-programmers-p3.markdown

 ### Adding Variables to Strings

 A common thing to want to do with Python is add variables to strings, so you can create some complex strings.
+I'll show you four ways to do this, from the best to the worst.

-The easiest way to do this is with format strings.
+The easiest way to do this is with f strings, a fairly new feature introduced to Python.

 {% highlight python %}
 num = 4